wolfmindai/ledger-of-collapse/README.md

 All Rights Reserved.

+This is part of a first-of-its-kind technology, the Wolf Mind Veritas Chronicle Apparatus.

+LOC is a specialization of the Chronicle abstraction.

-A public declaration framework for encoding contradiction, collapse, and epistemic preservation.
+It is an early-stage public declaration framework for encoding contradiction, collapse, and epistemic preservation of memory in sovereign, sha-bound attestations.

 Developed and maintained by Wolf Mind AI LLC
 Intellectual property and licensing held by Wolf Core Trust LLC